kenjyco/dotfiles/notes.md

 For aliases that reference themselves (`ls` and `feh`), make the other aliases that also call the program name not repeat options/flags set in the base alias.

+Add dotfiles for `ranger`

+    % mkdir ranger

+Update the `setup.bash` script to handle the `ranger` dotfile, which needs to be in `~/.config/ranger/rc.conf`